Barn Island Wildlife Management Area

-Parking: Shoulder parking and boat launch near 249 Palmer Neck Rd, Pawcatuck, CT
+- West Side: Shoulder parking and boat launch near 249 Palmer Neck Rd, Pawcatuck, CT

-and from the eastern side off Stewart Rd, Unnamed Road, Pawcatuck, CT
+- East Side: off Stewart Rd, Unnamed Road, Pawcatuck, CT

 Barn Island has at least five miles of trails that pass through diverse ecosystems on the Connecticut coastline.
 One of only two undeveloped sections along the CT coast (the other being Bluff Point) the trails here go from tidal marsh views to forest and field interspersed with cultural points throughout.

 The boat launch was first established in 1957, expanded in 1976, and improved to its current state in 2004.
 It has two 80-foot floating docks and a wide launch.
-There is room for about 60 vehicles with trailers.

 Both times I’ve visited I started from the trailhead just north of the boat launch.
 I headed down the unimproved road passing the informational signboards to the causeway with views of Cook’s Cove.
 The trail then reenters the woods passing the foundations of the old Headquarters Building.
 The red loop trail begins here through Impoundment #2.
 Points of interest include the Sarah Ann Martin stone marker and the Mosquito Farm Cottage.
 Both are easy to miss and the cottage foundation is completely overgrown.
 The best part of the hiking here are the sheer amount of birds in every direction and of different kinds.